DevAbabil/mongoose-qb/README.md

    ?sort=-createdAt,price
    ```

-   Prefix field with `-` for descending order.
+   - Prefix with `-` for descending order
+   - Multiple fields supported

-4. ### Field Projection
+4. ### Field Limiting

    ```http
    ?fields=title,price,createdAt
    ```

-   Only include selected fields in the response.
+   - Includes only the selected fields in the result

 5. ### Pagination